Immunotherapy for Bladder Cancer

 It’s very important to report any new side effects to your health care team right away.
 If serious side effects do occur, treatment may need to be stopped and you may get high doses of steroids to suppress your immune system.

 Antibodies are proteins made by your immune system to help fight infections.
-Man-made versions, called monoclonal antibodies, can be designed to attack a specific target, such as a protein on the surface of bladder cancer cells.
-This means these treatments attack cancers cells but ignore normal cells that don't have the target.
-This reduces damage to normal, healthy cells.
+Man-made versions, called monoclonal antibodies, can be designed to attach to a specific target, such as a protein on the surface of bladder cancer cells.

 Enfortumab vedotin (Padcev)

 Bladder cancer cells usually have the Nectin-4 protein on their surface.
-Enfortumab vedotin is an anti-Nectin-4 antibody attached to a chemo drug (MMAE).
-The antibody part acts like a homing signal, bringing the chemo drug to the bladder cancer cells with Nectin-4 on them.
+Enfortumab vedotin is an anti-Nectin-4 antibody attached to a chemo drug.
+The antibody part brings the chemo drug to the bladder cancer cells with Nectin-4 on them.
 The chemo enters the cancer cells and kills them.

-Enfortumab vedotin is infused into a vein (IV), once a week for 3 weeks with one week off.
+Enfortumab vedotin is infused into a vein (IV), typically once a week for 2 or 3 weeks, followed by a week off.

-Common side effects include fatigue, peripheral neuropathy (a type of nerve damage), nausea, taste changes, decreased appetite, diarrhea, rash, hair loss, dry eye, dry skin, itching, and high blood sugar levels.
+Common side effects include fatigue, peripheral neuropathy (a type of nerve damage that can lead to numbness or tingling in the hands or feet), nausea, taste changes, decreased appetite, diarrhea, rash, hair loss, dry eyes or vision changes, dry skin, itching, and high blood sugar levels.

 More information about immunotherapy